8 Reasons Why Self Hosting Is So Important

 This is honestly a tough question to answer.
-There is so many options out there that sometimes this is the reason why someone ends up using a platform instead of going with a self-hosted solution.
+There are so many options out there that sometimes this is the reason why someone ends up using a platform instead of going with a self-hosted solution.
 I would suggest you first read my post “Different Types of Web Host Explained” to help contribute to choosing which hosting provider you want.
 Make sure to write a list of requirements and questions you may have.

 Here is a list of some directories of hosting providers.
 Keep in mind some maybe biased to encourage you to use their own services.
-Just use these sites as place to discover hosting providers so you can research it out yourself.
+Just use these sites as place to discover hosting providers, so you can research it out yourself.

-I personal use Cirrus Tech Ltd. located in Canada.
+I personally use Cirrus Tech Ltd. located in Canada.
 If by chance you decide to use Cirrus Tech, do consider using my affiliate link when going to make a purchase to help support me.

 As for what software you may what to use, this too is quite endless.
 You can create the website from scratch or choose to use static site generators (SSG) such as Jekyll, Gatsby or Hugo or use a content management system (CMS) such as October, Ghost or WordPress.
-It really all depends on your needs and requirements that will work with your choice of hosting provider.
+It all depends on your needs and requirements that will work with your choice of hosting provider.

 What about GitHub Pages or GitLab Pages?

 This has become big option for a lot of people especially since it’s offered on the free plan along with your own domain.
-This can work quite well however there is drawbacks to using it.
+This can work quite well however there are drawbacks to using it.
 You don’t get all the benefits I listed above and are limited to what you can do.
-You can’t have dynamic content such as web forms and plugins are restricted.
+Furthermore, you can’t have dynamic content such as web forms and plugins are restricted.
 You have to work within the restrictions of the platform.
-You are at the the mercy of what that platform says you can and cannot do.
-It should be noted yes there is work around for some of the restrictions and if done legitimately will not violate your terms with the platform.
+You are at the mercy of what that platform says you can and cannot do.
+It should be noted yes there is work around for some restrictions and if done legitimately will not violate your terms with the platform.
 Keep in mind though the intention of the pages feature on these platforms is to support the project software development itself such as a simple marketing website or documentation website.

-I have used GitLab Pages for a client and I do admit it is a very cool system and one I would suggest if the website is small, has minimal requirements and you cannot afford to use a hosting provider even at a low plan of ~$5/monthly CAD.
+I have used GitLab Pages for a client and I do admit it is a very cool system and one I would suggest if the website is small, has minimal requirements, and you cannot afford to use a hosting provider even at a low plan of ~$5/monthly CAD.

 I’m publishing this as part of 100 Days To Offload.
 You can join in yourself by visiting https://100daystooffload.com.